 3. Thinking Essential Oils Will Preserve

-I have to admit, when I first started with essential oils I thought that they would preserve my recipes.
+I have to admit, when I first started with essential oils, I thought that they would preserve my recipes.
 I have since learned that essential oils are not preservatives.
 While many essential oils have antimicrobial properties, none have been proven to be effective preservatives at dilution rates safely used in aromatherapy and DIY essential oil recipes.

 I also thought that ingredients like salt, citric acid, cheap vodka, and vitamin E would preserve my products too.
 It turns out they will not.

 Vitamin E, citric acid, and Rosemary extract are frequently mentioned as natural preservatives, but they are actually antioxidants.
 Antioxidants will slow rancidity of natural ingredients, but will not preserve water based products.
+Are they better than nothing?
+Maybe.

 4. Keeping It Too Long